Immunosome®-DBCO (PEGylated) (post insertion)*

 - Before starting the conjugation process please make sure to avoid buffers that contain azides, which can react with DBCO.

 - Reactions of DBCO and azides are more efficient at high concentrations and temperatures (i.e., up to 37 °C).
-In order to avoid denaturation of proteins, peptides and antibodies it is recommended to incubate molecules with liposomes at room temperature followed by refrigeration (see step 1).
+In order to avoid denaturation of proteins and peptides, it is recommended to incubate molecules with liposomes at room temperature followed by refrigeration.

 Immunosome®-DBCO is a white translucent liquid made of nano size unilamellar liposomes.
 Usually due to the small size of liposomes no settling will occur in the bottom of the vial.
 The liposomes are packaged in an amber vial.